-The golden rule is a moral principle which denotes that you should treat others the same way you would like to be treated yourself.
+The golden rule is a moral principle which denotes that you should treat others the way you want to be treated yourself.
 For example, the golden rule suggests that if you would like people to treat you with respect, then you should make sure to treat them with respect too.

 The golden rule is an important philosophical principle, which has been formulated in various ways by many different groups throughout history, and which can be used to guide your actions in a variety of situations.
 As such, in the following article you will learn more about the golden rule, see how it can be refined, and understand how you can implement it in practice.